Amazon Advertising Bible: ins and outs from a PPC evangelist

 Recapping, use this table to evaluate the overall performance of the goods sponsored:

-Compare the amount of traffic landed on those product pages with the conversion rate.
-A high traffic and low conversion rate means you have an issue with the product’s desirability.
+• Compare the amount of traffic landed on those product pages with the conversion rate.
+A high traffic and low conversion rate means you have an issue with the product itself (the product is not desirable), price or the overall listing is not correctly optimized (gallery, bullet points, A+ content…).
 A high conversion rate and low traffic means your listing has discoverability issues.
 In this last case, you can also infer the Sponsored Brands campaign wasn’t successful.

 If the objective was sending traffic to your Amazon brand store, you should check your store’s insights.